camargomau/questionnaires/README.md

 - Ensure your Google Cloud credentials are properly set up before using the BigQuery integration.
 In my case, I just had to try to upload to BigQuery for the first time and then I was asked to authenticate in my browser.
 - The script assumes a specific folder structure for input and output files.
 Modify the paths in the code if necessary.
-- Use the `visualisation.ipynb` and `analysis.ipynb` notebook for interactive exploration of clustering results and statistics.
+- Use the `visualisation.ipynb` and `analysis.ipynb` notebooks for interactive exploration of clustering results and statistics.